Closing the loop on waste

 Hard to Recycle Items.

-Household Batteries, Printer Cartridges, Mobile Phones, CD’s and DVD’s are all toxic to the environment when dumped in landfill, yet valuable to an ethical recycling centre.
-Project coordinator Cate Ware has launched an ambitious project to assist us in diverting these items from landfill by having Recycle Stations conveniently located in public places like shopping centres, libraries and council buildings.
+Household Batteries, Printer Cartridges, Mobile Phones are all toxic to the environment when dumped in landfill, yet valuable to an ethical recycling centre.
+Gecko’s Project Coordinator has launched an ambitious project to assist us in diverting these items from landfill by having Recycle Stations conveniently located in public places like shopping centres, libraries and council buildings.

 Two pilot stations have been in operation since October 2018, Runaway Bay Shopping Centre and Currumbin RSL with both stations being embraced enthusiastically by the community with an ever increasing quantity of materials being recycled.
 Volunteers regularly empty the stations and transport the resources to businesses who aim to recover the valuable materials and prevent toxic elements going to landfill and potentially into the water table.